 The Sadducees seem to have gotten their name from the Hebrew word צדיק, zaddikim, the “righteous ones.”
 They had little in common with the Pharisees except for their antagonism toward Jesus.
 They represented the Jewish aristocracy and the high priesthood.
 They had made their peace with the Roman political rulers and had attained positions of wealth and influence.

 Temple administration and ritual were their specific responsibility.
 Being well educated and wealthy, they held themselves aloof from the masses and were unpopular with them.
 They were externally religious and highly political, seeing Jesus as a threat to the status quo.
 Unlike the Pharisees, the Sadducees held only to the written Law, specifically the first five books of Moses, the Torah.

 Nevertheless, Annas was the patriarch and real power behind the high priesthood.
-While the title was used later for Annas as an honorific, the Jews still saw the high priesthood as an office for life, despite whether the Romans felt that way or not.
+While the title was used later for Annas as an honorific, the Jews still saw the high priesthood as an office for life, despite whether the Romans felt that way.
 He was the senior ex-high priest and may have presided over the council at times.